wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 The amount locked is entered on the next page.

 Follow the prompts to complete the validator registration.

+## 4.3.
+Send Tx Gas Fee to Valdiator address

+After the registration is completed, a small transaction fee is also transferred to the verification node address for the execution of the POS protocol fee.

+The handling fee is generally not more than 0.01 wan per transaction, so a transfer of 50 wan to the validator account can support longe time use.

+Please check the balance of the validator address regularly through the browser to ensure that transaction fees are always available.

 # 5. Quick start from Docker